confetti-framework/docs/routing.md

      user := request.Make("user").(model.User)

 > {note} The callback ensures that the user is received from the database when you need it.
 This can be nice if you first want to validate the request before accessing the database.

-### Route Adapters

-If you want to extract users from a request in different ways, then it can be helpful to use the adapter pattern.
-The adapter pattern is a pattern that ensures that you convert something in a certain interface.

-    package adapters

-    ...

-    func (adapter User) FindE() (contract.User, error) {
-        userId, err := adapter.Request.Value("user").NumberE()
-        if err != nil {
-            return _, err
-        }

-        return model.NewUserE(userId, "test@lanvard.com")
-    }

- Then you can retrieve a model from a parameter, body or session in a nice and elegant way:

-    user, err := adapters.User{request}.FindE()
-    if err != nil {
-        //
-    }

-Most of the time it is nice that the caller is responsible for handling the errors.
-If the errors often have to be treated in the same way, it can be nice to leave that responsibility with the adapter:

-    func (adapter User) Find() contract.User {
-        user, err := adapter.FindE()
-        if err != nil {
-            panic(err)
-        }

-        return user
-    }

-Your caller will stay organized and clean:

-    user := adapters.User{request}.Find()

-In the standard src code you see this example.
-Feel free to implement the adapter pattern your way.

 ## Named Routes